The Dutch may seem civilized now, but anyone with some knowledge of European history knows that was not always the case in the past.

 Nowadays, curious visitors can go to the prison where Cornelius was tortured.
 It’s called Gevangenpoort, and it’s now a museum in The Hague.
 Part of it is dedicated to its glorious prison days, and part of it acts as a refurbished art gallery.

-It is situated right next to the square where both the brothers were killed, and you can even find a commemorative statue of Johan de Witt there, in a more dignified state than during his last moments.
+It is situated right next to the square where both the brothers were killed, and you can even find a commemorative statue of Johan de Witt there, in a more dignified state than during his final moments.

 Have you heard of this dark chapter in Dutch history before?
 Let us know in the comments!